opengauss-mirror/openGauss-connector-go-pq/TESTS.md

 ## Running Tests

 `go test` is used for testing.
-A running PostgreSQL server is required, with the ability to log in.
+A running openGauss server is required, with the ability to log in.
 The database to connect to test with is "pqgotest," on "localhost" but these can be overridden using [environment